 - Syd Allan’s Beowulf Translations.net: Start Page – Contains introductory information, including images of the Beowulf manuscript, a mead hall, maps, etc.

-- “Why Read Beowulf?” – An essay by Robert F. Yeager on the history of the poem and its manuscript.
+- “Why Read Beowulf?” – An essay by Robert F. Yeager on the history of the poem and its manuscript (an archived link).

 - “Why Bother with Beowulf?” –A similar essay by Melissa Snell

 The Douay-Rheims Bible – A Catholic translation of the Vulgate Bible into English, often closer to the Latin text that medieval authors would have known than any more modern translations, Catholic or Protestant.
 If a student can’t read the medieval Latin Vulgate itself, this is the translation to use.
 Also available at Intratext Library, which contains a built-in concordance for many of the words.

 The Catholic Encyclopedia – An excellent first stop for research into Catholic doctrine and the history of the medieval Catholic Church.